devAzhar/md-docs/rx.md

  - *mode=live*

 #### Security
-CashCard JSON Service supports post method only.
+SparcPharma Search JSON Service supports post method only.
 This service expects following two mandatory headers to be passed with each call.

 1. *rx-auth-header*
 1. *rx-header-client-ref*